chrissantamaria/SIS-Schedule-Calendar/README.md

 Schedule parser for University of Virginia's SIS which exports a .csv calendar file for importing into a service like Google Calendar.

+#### Note: SIS has (finally!) been updated with a modern UI which in turn has broken this tool.
+You can now download `.ics` calendar files for each semester directly in the SIS schedule view.
+This repo will exist solely for reference and will not be maintained.

 ## Installation

 ```